-It is high suggested that bypass valves are installed in order to isolate the solar storage tank.
-This will allow hot water production if the solar storage tank ever requires servicing and must be taken offline temporarily.
+It is highly suggested that bypass valves are installed in order to isolate the solar storage tank.
+This will allow hot water production to continue in case the solar storage tank ever requires servicing and must be taken offline temporarily.
+These bypass valves are also an SRCC requirement.